We are currently offering positions for a select number of participants in 2026 on the following program dates:

 After you join us on one of our programs, there are plenty of on-going opportunities to stay involved in the organisation and utilise our connections to get a leg up in your career.

-You’ll have the opportunity to apply for our Internship scheme which involves coming out to Mozambique with your in-country expenses covered.
+You’ll have the opportunity to apply for our Internship which involves coming out to Mozambique with your in-country expenses covered.
 Our internship is only open to past volunteers and you can do this while still at university or when you’ve graduated.
 It is highly competitive.

 Once you have graduated you can apply for a seasonal staff role with us.
 We look kindly on applications from past program participants because we have got to know you as a field assistant in Mozambique and you’ll know how things run.
 You will start off in a seasonal role and this could move into something more long-term in Mozambique or the UK.